Sinergia: Rodrigo Osorio

 Born on July 28, 1971, in Santiago, Chile.
 He is a Chilean singer and band leader, his pseudonym is "Don Rorro".
 Among his influences could be mentioned Primus, Faith No More, Los Jaivas and Mauricio Redolés.
 He has a son named Tomás Osorio, who did vocals on Sinergia's album, "Delirio" (Delirium) in the song "Tanto Delirio" (So Much Delirium).

 Pedro "Pedrale" Lopez Figueroa

 Born on March 31, 1972.
 He is the guitarist of the band.
 Among his influences are included several bands such as Faith No More, Rage Against the Machine, Led Zeppelin, Metallica, Red Hot Chili Peppers, Pantera, Stone Temple Pilots, Mr. Bungle, Radiohead, Blur, Van Halen, Mötley Crüe, Jimi Hendrix, Frank Sinatra, Lucybell and Cafe Tacuba.
 He was the general producer of the latest studio album by Sinergia, "Delirio".
 He does vocals occasionally and this duty is increasing with the passage of time.

 Bruno "Brunanza" Godoy

 Born on April 14, 1974, Bruno Godoy is the band's drummer.
-He has a technique and a delivery that fully identifies him as an outstanding "character" in the Chilean music scene.
-Inspired by various bands and musicians throughout his life, today he occupies an immovable place in Sinergia.